Philadelphia police seek gunman who walked up and fired shots into an SUV killing a man inside

 The incident was captured on nearby surveillance cameras.

 In the surveillance video, a man wearing a hooded shirt walks up to an SUV and fires a gun.
-As the suspect gets closer to the car, the driver crashes into a parked car, bringing the car to a stop.
+As the suspect gets closer to the vehicle, the driver crashes into a parked car, bringing the SUV to a stop.

 The gunman can then be seen running up to the passenger side window of the car and shooting into the car at close range.